What is TCA?

 What are the benefits of using tcapy for clients?

 Clients who have the enterprise edition of our Python based FX TCA library will get massive benefits.
-They will have access to additional proprietary features, including additional metrics, a web based GUI and much faster computation (including the ability to distribute computation and cache data).
-They get access to 100% of the source code, which can modified and customised.
-They will also get full commercial support from Cuemacro.
+As it’s all open source, they get access to 100% of the source code, which can modified and customised.
+The enterprise licence will also gives you full commercial support from Cuemacro.
 Cuemacro can also be commissioned to write additional modifications to the software library for clients.
 We summarise the benefits of using our TCA solution below to show best execution, depending on the user:

 - For buy side, it enables you to keep all your trade/order data internal and you have full control over your TCA to show best execution